 Hackers have figured out how to exploit Java to install malicious software enabling them to commit crimes ranging from identity theft to making an infected computer part of an ad-hoc network of computers that can be used to attack websites.

 "We are currently unaware of a practical solution to this problem," the Department of Homeland Security's Computer Emergency Readiness Team said in a posting on its website late on Thursday.

 "This and previous Java vulnerabilities have been widely targeted by attackers, and new Java vulnerabilities are likely to be discovered," the agency said.
 "To defend against this and future Java vulnerabilities, disable Java in Web browsers."

-Oracle declined on Friday to comment on the warning.
+Oracle declined to comment on the warning on Friday.

 Computer users access Java programs through modules, or plug-ins, that run Java software on top of browsers such as Internet Explorer and Firefox.

 The U.S. government's warning on Java came after security experts warned earlier on Thursday of the newly discovered flaw.